Tekken 2: Development and release

+Tekken 2 development took about seven months before its release in August 1995.
+The updated Ver.
+B followed in October the same year.
 Each of the characters in Tekken 2 is composed of roughly 800 polygons and took between three days and a week to model.
 Roger the Kangaroo originated as a pet project of one of the development team members, who designed and modeled the character in his free time.
 When he showed Roger to some of his colleagues in the development team, they pushed to include the character in the game.
+Adding the kangaroo character, as well as Alex the raptor and the devil, was also a way to break with the realism that was offered by rival series Virtua Fighter.
 Much of the time developing the PlayStation conversion was devoted to rewriting the code to fit the console's memory, which is roughly half the size of the game data used in the arcade version.

-Tekken 2's port to the PlayStation includes unique CGI endings for every character and numerous modes such as Survival, Time Attack, Team Battle, and Practice mode.
-It also contains arranged music, like the port of the first game.
-The arrangements were handled by a large team consisting of original composer Yoshie Arakawa, Shinji Hosoe, Ayako Saso, Nobuyoshi Sano, Takayuki Aihara, Hiroto Sasaki, and Keiichi Okabe, while additional music was composed by Akira Nishizaki, Takashi Furukawa and Hideaki Mitsui.
+Tekken 2's port to the PlayStation includes unique CGI endings for every character and numerous modes such as Survival, Time Attack, Team Battle and Practice mode.
+It contains arranged music, like the port of the first game.

 Tekken 5 on the PlayStation 2 features the emulated arcade version of Tekken 2 (Ver.
-B) as a playable bonus.
-Tekken 2 standalone is also available for the PlayStation 3, PlayStation Portable, and the Zeebo via ZeeboNet.
+B) as a playable bonus in the Arcade History mode.
+Tekken 2 standalone is also available for the PlayStation 3, PlayStation Portable (both based on the PlayStation version), on Zeebo via ZeeboNet, and PlayStation 4 and PlayStation 5 via PS Plus Premium (also based on the PlayStation version).

+Soundtrack

+The music in Tekken 2 was composed mainly by Yoshie Takayanagi and Yoshie Arakawa.
+The arrangements in the console version were handled by a large team ("Namco Sound Team") consisting of Yoshie Arakawa, Shinji Hosoe, Ayako Saso, Nobuyoshi Sano, Takayuki Aihara, Hiroto Sasaki and Keiichi Okabe.
+The ending music, "Landscape Under The Ghost - KAMIMANO" was composed by Akira Nishizaki and Takashi Furukawa, with Ryoko Shiraishi being the vocalist.
+Additional compositions in the game are credited to Hideaki Mitsui.

+Official soundtrack CDs, Tekken 2 Strike Fighting Vol.1, Tekken 2 Strike Fighting Vol.2, and Tekken 2 Strike Arranges, were released by NEC Avenue in Japan in June, July and August 1996 respectively.
+In 2020, TEKKEN 2 (Original Soundtrack) was released by Lace Records as an LP record.